"...deals the cards to find the answer

 The numbers lead a dance"

 I am an engineer-turned-ecologist (computer-scientist-turned-conservation-biologist, if you will) and my research involves applying quantitative tools to visualize and analyze scientific data.
-I’m fascinated by the sheer diversity of organisms on earth, how these organisms interact with each other, and how these interactions affect where they are found, what they do, and how they go about doing them.
+I’m fascinated by the sheer diversity of organisms on earth, how these organisms interact with each other, and how these interactions affect where they are found.
 I’m interested in how species are distributed in space and time, and how their interactions influence them at different levels - individual, population, community, ecosystem.

-As a PhD student in OEB, I’m working on modeling wildlife communities with a focus on monitoring vertebrates.
+As a PhD candidate in organismic and evolutionary biology at UMass, I’m working on modeling wildlife communities with a focus on monitoring vertebrates.
 My PhD research focuses on the effects of global change and species interactions on carnivore communities.
 I am trying to understand the abiotic and biotic drivers of carnivore community dynamics at local scales using a field study in a protected area in Zambia with fifteen species of carnivores.

 Carnivore Community Dynamics

 Field site: Kasanka National Park (Zambia)